SoftUni-Internal/interactive-content/EN/05-Table-Relations/02-Joins.md

 # JOIN Statements

-Now as we know the differnet ways to connect tables and the rules and guidance connected to this practice it's time to see the real power of **Relational Databasees**.
+Now as we know the different ways to connect tables and the rules and guidance connected to this practice it's time to see the real power of **Relational Databases**.

 The **JOIN** statements are a great tool introduced in SQL, it gives us the chance to **connect** two tables by theirs' **foreign keys** and take all the information we need **simultaneously**, with only one query statement.